frozenbanana97/capuchin_geoanalysis/README.md

 ### Notes

-* The Jupyter Notebook `Automation Notebook.ipynb` is for development purposes and testing as it requires additional setup to run, but feel free to use it for your own purposes.
+* The Jupyter Notebook `Automation Notebook.ipynb` is currently for development purposes and testing as it requires additional setup to run, but feel free to use it for your own purposes.
 I will keep it and the .py modules up to date with each other.
-* `dataprep.py` is a backup of the main chunk of code before I implemented modules and functions.
-It is also from before the spatial analysis functions were developed and is used solely as a backup in case no spatial properties are wanted for a certain analysis.
-This will **not** be kept updated.

 ### Steps